Luckybles/alx-low_level_programming/README.md

- still on singly linked list functions
+this is a link list